weecology/sad-comparison/chapter1.md

 The North American Butterfly Count data (NABA) is conducted by volunteers, details, not publicly available, MOU, (NABA; North American Butterfly Association 2009).
 Number of sites.

 Gentry site 102 was culled from the dataset due to a previously unidentified flaw in that site (one species had a decimal rather than integer abundance).
 In total, I used data for 15,847 communities across four taxonomic groups over six large datasets.
 The data have a North American bias, as the BBS, CBC, and FIA data are restricted to North America.

+A small percentage of sites in the FIA dataset blew up on the negative binomial and the Poisson lognormal and one site in the MCDB blew up on the Poisson lognormal.
+All other model/data combinations seemingly fit correctly for everything.

 ###Likelihood based statistical comparison (White et al 2008, Edwards et al 2007, 2008)
 I used a maximum likelihood approach because it is the best one for model comparison (citations).